DoganCK/em/_posts/2020-8-02-linear-regression.md

 $$s = \frac{\sum_{i=1}^{n}(x_iy_i - x_i\bar{Y})}{\sum_{i=1}^{n}(x_i^2 - \bar{X}x_i)}.$$

 And we've come to know the line that produces the least error!
-Remember, finding out the slope also lets us know of what the intercept (b) is.
+Remember, finding out the slope also lets us know what the intercept (b) is.

 Again, don't worry if you weren't able to follow all that math.
 There's no need; all you need to realize is that the result now allows us to plot *the best* fitting line across the dots!

 <div id="linregress2"></div>
-<script src="/assets/js/linregress2.js"></script>
 <div align="center"><i>Here you can see how well the calculus-driven line does.<br>And you can see how well you can eyeball it, comparatively.<br>
 Oh, you can also try plotting your own graph by dragging your mouse (or finger)!</i></div>